How to Take Better Photos With Your Camera or Smartphone

 Paint Shop Pro

-- Quite a good application available from Corel.com and much less expensive than Photoshop (currently about $40 to $50 depending on whether you buy the basic or "ultimate" version).
-PSP, like Photoshop, does all the basic stuff, with support for bitmapped images and also vector graphics (You can draw objects such as lines, curves, shapes, text and clip art onto images and rescale, reshape, rotate and change their colours later).
+An excellent application by Corel Software and much less expensive than Photoshop, is a very powerful editing package.
+Like Photoshop, it does all the basic stuff, with support for bitmapped images and also vector graphics (You can draw objects such as lines, curves, shapes, text and clip art onto images and rescale, reshape, rotate and change their colours later).
 In addition, it supports layers.
 This means you can have an underlying image and then add multiple layers on top of it, with different stuff on each layer to form a composite image.
+Paint Shop Pro